 The procedure may give mild cramps in the stomach.
 But it can be lessened by taking deep breaths during the procedure.
 Your doctor will carefully withdraw the device out of your rectum as soon as the examination overs.

-Do I need any preparation for a Colonoscopy Test?
+Do I need any preparation?

 Yes, you may need to take some medically necessary initiatives prior to your Colonoscopy.
 They may include: